 Overview of Tax Credits and Deductions

-Canada Revenue Agency ("CRA") is the body that oversees the taxation of Canadians, and recognises deductions and tax credits for various types of expenses related to family and child care, medical expenses, education, and saving for retirement.
+The Canada Revenue Agency (CRA) is the body that oversees the taxation of Canadians, and recognises deductions and tax credits for various types of expenses related to family and childcare, medical expenses, education, and saving for retirement.
 Tax deductions have the effect of reducing taxable income, whereas tax credits are deductions from the tax that is otherwise owing.
-For the most part, tax credits are non-refundable, meaning that they do not create a tax refund independently, and income tax must be paid during the relevant year in order to effectively claim the credits (subject to any carry-forward allowances by CRA).
+For the most part, tax credits are non-refundable, meaning that they do not create a tax refund independently, and income tax must be paid during the relevant year in order to effectively claim the credits (subject to any carry-forward allowances by the CRA).
 Tax credits and deductions can significantly impact the quantum of income taxes that are ultimately payable by a Canadian.

 Taxation of Gifts and Bequests